The adoption of SD-WAN Technology is proving beneficial to small and medium-sized businesses

 SD-WAN systems are expected to become more prevalent in small and medium-sized businesses by 160% within the next year.
 With this growth rate, the service integration (SASE) and 5G represent the second-and third-highest growth rates, respectively.

 SASE and 5G, however, come from a small platform.
-SD-WAN providers have a shortcoming to SMBs in that they are more expensive and have fewer channel partners offering SD-WAN solutions, and the inability to connect SD-WAN with business needs is one reason why SMBs have an issue accepting SD-WAN.
+SD-WAN technology service providers have a shortcoming to SMBs in that they are more expensive and have fewer channel partners offering SD-WAN solutions, and the inability to connect SD-WAN with business needs is one reason why SMBs have an issue accepting SD-WAN.

 There are a [a lot of opportunities] for channel marketing